 Fingal Lighthouse.
 Photo: EA Photography

-40 minutes west of Duranbah, rainforest clad Mt Warning rises dramatically from the world heritage listed Wollumbin National Park.
+40 minutes west of Duranbah, rainforest clad Mount Warning rises dramatically from the world heritage listed Wollumbin National Park.
 The mountain was the central vent of an ancient volcano.
-Today you can climb to the summit.

 Nimbin is a colourful hippie town packed with vegetarian and organic food, psychedelic kombi vans, alternative healing, art, and everything intriguing and quirky.
 There is so much to see and do here.
 To help you out we’ve made a list of our top picks.